How to Make a Budget in 7 Simple Steps

 3. Write Down Income Sources

 For the advanced budget, you can include taxes.
 Then, you can determine if you need to adjust your withholding based on the size of your tax return.
-Here are some smart ways to spend tax return and not blow it.

 Extra income is what we call little swings.
 Download our printable from our resource library to understand how to budget for these types of situations.